EsterIso/web103_finalproject/planning/elevatorPitch.md

-CodePath Merch Central: The Future of Community Merch
+CodePath Merch: Community Merch For CodePath

-The Hook: Why We Need a Change
+The Hook:
 (Time: 0:00 - 0:30)

 Imagine a global community of 40,000+ students, Tech Fellows, and dedicated Staff.
 This community deserves a merch experience that's as high-touch and personalized as the programs we run.
 Right now, buying CodePath gear is a generic e-commerce experience that fails to recognize and reward our core contributors.
 We miss out on data, personalization, and—most critically—the chance to make our TFs and students feel truly valued.